 When all is said and done, the question “are hallucinogens addictive” has to do with how any one drug interacts with the brain’s chemical system.
 As with any other type of drug abuse, once addiction takes hold the need for some form of treatment help increases the longer the problem persists.

-Call our toll-free helpline at 800-609-2774 if you need help finding a rehab program that can address your specific treatment needs.
+Call our toll-free helpline at 800-609-2774 (Who Answers?) if you need help finding a rehab program that can address your specific treatment needs.